Wednesday, Jan 1, 2014 5:30 pm to 5:30 pm

 In conjunction with the Center for Ethics in Science and Technology, the Reuben H. Fleet Science Center welcomes guests to encounter science from an ethical viewpoint.
 Held on select Wednesdays, from October through June, this ongoing series brings together community leaders of various backgrounds to examine current scientific issues from diverse perspectives.
 Bring your own questions and join in the discussion!

-Held 5:30–7PM in the William & Grayson Boehm Community Forum at the Reuben H. Fleet Science Center.
-Please refer to The Center for Ethics, San Diego Bees and Bays and the Silent Spring Project website for more information.
+Select dates are held 5:30–7PM in the William & Grayson Boehm Community Forum at the Reuben H. Fleet Science Center and others are held at The Scripps Research Institute.
+Please see locations listed below and refer to The Center for Ethics website for more information.

 The program is free but registration is required.

 To RSVP: Click on the links below for each program

 For more information: call (858) 822-2647 or send an email to firstname.lastname@example.org with the following information:

 Indicate if you would like to be added to the Ethics Center mailing list

 Winning the War Against Cancer in the Genomics Era: Is It About Time?

 Breakthroughs in genomics and targeting therapies have now reached the clinic and will revolutionize the practice of oncology.
 However, in order to change outcomes in cancer, we can no longer use old paradigms for treating patients and designing clinical trials.
 In effect, genomics is a disruptive technology because it has unveiled a reality for cancer that makes standard operating procedures obsolete.
 Yet we continue to retrofit traditional treatments into this new reality.
 This can and must change if we are to transform the lives of patients with cancer.
 Dr. Razelle Kurzrock, known for creating the largest Phase 1 clinical trials department in the world, will lead the talk.